 - Have the current trolley or jitney schedule.
 Trolley schedule is available in the convention program and website and jitney schedules can usually be obtained from the hotel concierge or front desk.

 - Know when the last scheduled pick-ups are.
-The last convention shuttles depart the Convention at 8:00pm on Tuesday and Wednesday evening and Thursday at 1:00pm.
+The last convention shuttles depart the Convention Center at 6:00 p.m. on Monday evening, 8:00pm on Tuesday and Wednesday evenings and Thursday at 1:00pm.

 - Always make sure the taxi driver starts the meter; never pay more than the meter amount.
 Gratuities are acceptable.